-I was working on a recipe (to be published soon, I hope…it’s a sponsored post and on hold for reasons beyond my control).
-When I was writing that recipe and figuring out all the goodies I wanted in it, I wanted freshly roasted peppers (that post is coming too) and roasted corn.
+I was working on a recipe (Steak Salad).
+When I was writing that recipe and figuring out all the goodies I wanted in it, I realized I wanted freshly roasted peppers and roasted corn.

 But it was December.
-(Yeah, long ago now) And fresh corn is not available in December where I live.
+(Yeah, long ago now.)
+Unfortunately fresh corn is not available in December where I live.
 So that left me with using either frozen or canned corn.
 I like both varieties and always have frozen in the freezer.
 I used my erroneous scientific method and determined that frozen corn would work better than canned.